Josephine, just a few days old, on her Boppy. Really can’t get over her smirk in this photo – I die!

 Josephine is wearing Sammy + Nat in the above photo.

 - Boppy Newborn Lounger – A portable pillow that is such a lifesaver when you need to put the baby down for a few minutes!
-Josephine takes lots of cat naps in hers; it’s amazing for when I need to put her down to knock out a few emails during the day or tend to Grace.
+Josephine takes lots of cat naps in hers; it’s amazing support for when I need to knock out a few emails during the day or tend to Grace.

 - Sammy + Nat Clothing – Gracie wore Sammy + Nat all the time, and Josephine has a little collection going, too!
 I love this brand because all their clothing is made out of the softest pima cotton, and the designs are simple yet so baby chic.